-In 2024-25, the Board will seek to reduce the number of in-person meetings for board members, if possible and practical to do so.
-This has proven not to impact service delivery but provide cost savings.
+In 2024-25, the Board sought to reduce the number of in-person meetings for board members, where possible and practical to do so.
+This has proven to have no impact on service delivery but provide cost savings to the department.
+It also ensures hearing schedules are minimally disrupted due to weather and travel conditions.